eliyetres/lt2316-ht19-a2/README.md

 - `rnn.py`: This script contains the class definition for the RNN network, and the classifier network without attention.
 - `attention_rnn.py`: This script contains the class definition for the RNN network, the attention network, and the classifier network with attention.
 - `dataset_updated.py`: This script contains the Dataset class to be used by the dataloader.
-- `read_data.py`: This script loads the files from the path specified in the config file, applies the pre-processing techniques on them as discussed previously, performs an 80-20 train-test split on the data, and then writes the training and testing data to individual files (the names of which are specified in the config file).
+- `read_data.py`: This script loads the files from the path specified in the config file, applies the pre-processing techniques on them as discussed previously, performs a train-test split on the data (default 80-20 if the user doesn't specify something else), and then writes the training and testing data to individual files (the names of which are specified in the config file).
 - `utils.py`: This script contains a bunch of utility functions which are used by the various training and testing scripts.
 - `config.py`: This script contains various configurations ranging from file paths and model configurations to model names, whether to equalize class counts or not, whether to use attention or not etc.
 - `train_rnn_updated.py`: This is the training script that is used for training the RNN models and classifier.
 This same script can be used to train a model without attention and without equalized class counts, without attention and with equalized class counts, with attention and without equalized class counts, and with attention and with equalized class counts.
 These configurations can be set in the config file, and then this file can be run to train the models and classifier and save them to disk.